Fabric Scrap Rainbow Pillow

 I have so many little pieces of fabric.
 It is hard to call them scraps really because they are all worthy of saving to be used.
 Most of them came from prior projects but sometimes I have been known to buy little pieces just because.
 I buy them just because I MIGHT need them sometime.
 Today that sometime came.
 I loved using the little pieces in all of the colors of the rainbow to make this awesome rainbow pillow for my bench in my front yard.
 I don’t think it will last there for very long though because both of my girls want it in their rooms!
-This post is sponsored by Nancy’s Notions, my favorite online store for sewing supplies and patterns.
-The opinions and ideas are of course my own.

 You will need the following supplies to make a fabric scrap rainbow pillow.

 - White Thread and Bobbins

 - Straight Pins

 - Rotary Blade Cutter

 My Favorite Sewing Supply List

 These are the sewing supplies that I keep on hand at all times.
 They get used over and over again and again in so many of my projects.

 - Sewing Machine – This one has FIFTY built in stitches!